Four French, One Belgian Among 10 Dead In Egypt Bus Crash: Governor - UrduPoint

 Four French, One Belgian Among 10 Dead In Egypt Bus Crash: Governor

-Ten people, including five Egyptians, four French and one Belgian tourist were killed in a bus crash in southern Egypt on Wednesday, the governor of Aswan said
+Four French and one Belgian were among 10 people killed in a bus crash Wednesday in Egypt, whose tourism industry is only just emerging from a decade of political upheaval and the Covid pandemic

-Cairo, (APP - UrduPoint / Pakistan Point News - 13th Apr, 2022 ) :Ten people, including five Egyptians, four French and one Belgian tourist were killed in a bus crash in southern Egypt on Wednesday, the governor of Aswan said.
+Cairo, (APP - UrduPoint / Pakistan Point News - 13th Apr, 2022 ) :Four French and one Belgian were among 10 people killed in a bus crash Wednesday in Egypt, whose tourism industry is only just emerging from a decade of political upheaval and the Covid pandemic.

-Fourteen others -- eight French and six Belgians -- were taken to hospital with "broken bones, bruises and superficial injuries" but all were in a stable condition, the governor said in a statement released by his office.
+Fourteen others -- eight French and six Belgians -- were taken to hospital with "broken bones, bruises and superficial injuries" but all were in a stable condition, the governor of the southern province of Aswan said.

-Road accidents are relatively common in Egypt, where many roads are often in disrepair and traffic regulations sparsely applied.
+Road accidents are relatively common in Egypt, where many roads are in disrepair and traffic regulations frequently ignored.

 Some 7,000 people died in road accidents in the country in 2020, according to official figures.

-The Abu Simbel temple was moved in the 1960s from its original location under the administration of then-president Gamal Abdel Nasser to make way for the construction of the Aswan High Dam.
+The Abu Simbel temple was moved from its original location in the 1960s under the rule of president Gamal Abdel Nasser to make way for the construction of the Aswan High Dam.